siraisisatoru/10key_macro/README.md

 The Python code will automatically detect the Arduino is looking for the JSON and dump the data through the Serial port.

+# Upcoming updates

+Some minor improvements to this project may or may not be updated.

+- [ ] Add manual LED effect sequence that allows different LED patterns for different state
+- [ ] Update 3D model

 # Used libraries

 This project consisted of several open-source projects.
 This section aims to acknowledge them to make this project possible.